oguzbilgic/oguzbilgic.github.com/_drafts/binavc.md

 ## Cash

 Cash is a physical representation of it's currency.
 It is used for transfering the underlying currency.
+Cash is decentralized, however it is not virtual meaning that the cash physically has to chanage places so that It can be used by someone else.

 ## Banks

-Banks are another layer of virtualization on top of the currency.
+Bank is a virtualization layer for cash.
+They are basically WaaS, *Wallet as a Service*.
+They help us by translating the cash into bits and bytes to make the currency virtual.
+Using the banks currency can be transferred between two parties using the internet.
+However this comes with a cost which is that It is not decentralized meaning that without the banks we can't send or receive the money online.